ZcashFoundation/zebra/README.md

 Zcash network: the more nodes are run, the more reliable the network will be in terms of speed and resistance to denial of service attacks, for example.

-These are some of advantages of Zebra:
+These are some of advantages or benefits of Zebra:

-- As an alternative implementation, it can protect the Zcash network from bugs that affect only one implementation.
-- It helps keeping the Zcash network decentralized, by preventing a single node implementation from dictating the network behavior.
-- Implementing Zebra allows the validation of the Zcash specification, to make it sure that the specification is written in sufficient detail to allow anyone else to develop their own node if desired.
-- Since it was implemented from scratch, it was able to be implemented in a manner that is currently faster than `zcashd`.
+- Better performance: since it was implemented from scratch, Zebra was able to be implemented in a manner that is currently faster than `zcashd`.
-- Since it was developed in a memory-safe language (Rust), it is less likely that it can be affected by security bugs that could compromise the environment where it is run.
+- Better security: since it is developed in a memory-safe language (Rust), Zebra is less likely to be affected by security bugs that could compromise the environment where it is run.
+- Better governance: with a new node deployment, there will be more developers who can implement different features.
+- Dev accessibility: there will be more developers which gives new developers options for contributing to protocol development.
+- Runtime safety: the detection of consensus bugs can happen quicker, preventing the likelihood of black swan events.
+- Spec safety: with several node implementations, it is much easier to notice bugs and ambiguity in protocol specification.
+- User options: different nodes present different features and tradeoffs for users to decide on their preferred options.
+- Additional contexts: wider target deployments for people to use a consensus node in more contexts e.g. mobile, wasm, etc.

 ## Alpha Releases